Visual-Computing/DynamicExplorationGraph/cpp/python-bindings/README.md

 # deglib: Python bindings for the Dynamic Exploration Graph

-Python bindings for the c++ library Dynamic Exploration Graph used in the paper:
+Python bindings for the C++ library Dynamic Exploration Graph used in the paper:
 [Fast Approximate Nearest Neighbor Search with a Dynamic Exploration Graph using Continuous Refinement](https://arxiv.org/abs/2307.10479)

 ## Installation